Terms and Conditions

 LEGAL WORK WITHIN ENGLAND AND WALES

-Horwich Farrelly (Horwich Farrelly/we/us/our) is committed to providing you with an excellent level of service.
+Horwich Farrelly Limited (Horwich Farrelly/HF/we/us/our) is committed to providing you with an excellent level of service.
 These standard terms and conditions are to be read in conjunction with the Engagement, and which together form the basis of the contract between you and Horwich Farrelly (Agreement).

 2.REGULATORY STATUS AND JURISDICTION

-2.1Horwich Farrelly is a general partnership.
+2.1Horwich Farrelly Limited is a private limited company registered in England and Wales with registered number 13200208 and is authorised and regulated by the Solicitors Regulation Authority with SRA ID 817849.
+Its registered office is at Alexander House, Talbot Road, Old Trafford, Manchester, United Kingdom, M16 0SP.
 Its VAT registration number is 145591750 Like many other companies, Horwich Farrelly will continue to use the title ‘partner’ to describe both employees and other senior professionals employed by Horwich Farrelly with equivalent standing, experience and qualifications.
 However, the use of this title should not be seen as indicating that any relationship of partnership has arisen between Horwich Farrelly and you.

 2.3Please note that your contract is with Horwich Farrelly and any work done for you by a partner, consultant or employee of Horwich Farrelly is given or done by that individual on behalf of Horwich Farrelly.
 No such individual will owe a personal duty of care to you.
 Unless instructed to the contrary, Horwich Farrelly shall be entitled to assume that any of your directors, employees, partners, consultants, agents or professional representatives who give instructions to Horwich Farrelly, are authorised to do so and that Horwich Farrelly may act upon such instructions.